Ripley's Aquarium Myrtle Beach SC

 If you have ever been curious about the caretaking of sting rays and sharks, the Ray Bay Dive is a show you do not want to miss out on.
 Watch the divers as they swim among these creatures while hand-feeding them carefully crafted meals.
 Plus, you’ll get to take in an educational presentation that will teach you all about these sea dwellers.
 Shows take place at noon, 2 pm, 4 pm, 6 pm, and 8 pm.

 On the weekends, guests of all ages are bound to have an amazing time watching the show, which is set to music and features mermaids that frolic among the animals and rays of Ray Bay.
 Shows are held at noon, 2 pm, and 4 pm only on weekends.

-As well as providing the public of the Myrtle Beach area with fantastic views of marine life, the aquatic center also puts forth tons of conservation efforts to ensure that the animals they house are properly maintained just as its sister location in Gatlinburg does.
+As well as providing the public of the area with fantastic views of marine life, the aquatic center also puts forth tons of conservation efforts to ensure that the animals they house are properly maintained just as its sister location in Gatlinburg does.
 Both locations advocate for conservation beginning at home, including recycling, saving water, and saving electricity.
 As well as hitting hard that conservation begins at home, Gatlinburg centers also maintain a breeding program to ensure none of their animals are taken from the wild.
 They breed seahorses, clownfish, cownose sting rays, bamboo sharks, jellies, and more.
 They also work with a network of other marine centers to keep these programs growing.
 The Gatlinburg Tennessee location puts out equal efforts to educate and conserve marine life in the Great Smoky Mountains area.
-Whether you visit the location in Myrtle Beach, SC or its sister center in Gatlinburg TN, you can rest assured that conservation efforts, animal welfare, and the education of exotic sea creatures and underwater wonders are the top priorities.
+Whether you visit the location on the east coast or its sister center in Pigeon Forge / Gatlinburg TN, you can rest assured that conservation efforts, animal welfare, and the education of exotic sea creatures and underwater wonders are the top priorities.
 The Myrtle Beach aquarium cost goes to fund these programs.
 Other Ripley's Aquarium locations include one in Pigeon Forge, Myrtle Beach, and Toronto.
 Each location is dedicated to providing conservation and fun.